 In 2017 the company undertook a commitment for self-participation at the amount of BGN 2,500 thousand under a grant agreement under Operational Programme "Innovations and Competitiveness" 2014-2020, under an energy efficiency project.
 The project amount is BGN 4,999 thousand, and the implementation period is 24 months.
-As at 30 June 2020, advance payment has been received under the agreement at the amount of BGN 2,493 thousand.
+The project was implemented as at 31 December 2020 at the amount of BGN 4,989 thousand and advance payment has been received under the agreement at the amount of BGN 2,493 thousand.
 The company has undertaken a commitment within 5 years after completion of the respective projects to not undergo significant changes concerning the essence and conditions of performance or resulting in undue benefits for the company, as well as changes resulting from a change in the ownership of the assets acquired in relation to the funding.
 Upon failure to meet these requirements, the funding is subject to recovery.
 As at the date of preparation of the statements, all contractual conditions have been met.